FirstGit178/SoC_Lab_Week6/index.md

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).

-I decided to use the default section to colour the background in my icon
+I decided to use the default section to colour the background in my icon as apposed to trying to write each section individually.

 ### **Code Adaptation**

 Adapting the code to display my design I thouhjt at first would bwe easy buyt once i started i soon realised this is not the case, the delay while waiting for the program to generate the bitstream which must be done before testing the new code each time.
-Its a big insentive to get the code correct before testing. many times I thought I had it all figured out and then when I program the board its not what i expected.
+Its a big insentive to get the code correct before testing. many times I thought I had it all figured out and then when I program the board its not what I expected.

 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.